ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 ### Correlations

-Contrary to a common mis-understanding, a regression model doesn't assume that input features are statistically uncorrelated.
+Contrary to a common misunderstanding, a regression model doesn't assume that input features are statistically uncorrelated.
 The only assumption is that the mean of the dependent variable, $y$, is determined by the weighted sum of the inputs.
-Having features that are correlated with each other (for example, when one tends to be high while the other is high and visa versa) doesn't break this assumption.
+Having features that are correlated with each other (for example, when one tends to be high while the other is high and vice versa) doesn't break this assumption.
 However, it may lead to misleading interpretations when fitting the data.
 Specifically, the presence of correlated features will cause the variance on the fitted value of the features to be larger than the variance of any individual feature would be.
 Intuitively, if you copy a feature exactly, the model has full freedom to adjust the coefficients for those features as long as their sum remains the same.
-This leads to a high variance on the fitted values of the parameters (since they cannot be fitted unquely).
+This leads to a high variance on the fitted values of the parameters (since they cannot be fitted uniquely).
 This can hurt the interpretability of a model: you may want to draw a conclusion based on the value of one of the fitted parameters, but since it is so volatile, your conclusion will have little statistical significance.

 The extent to which the variance of fitted predictors is increased is known as the Variance Inflation Factor (VIF).
 However, multicollinearity tends to not effect the overall performance of the model.